BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for both warm and potentially humid weather.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
-Don't forget sunscreen and insect repellent, especially during the summer months.
+Comfortable walking shoes are essential as you'll likely be doing a lot of exploring on foot.
+A light rain jacket is also a good idea, as Houston can experience sudden showers.

 Weather Details